aishpant/site-source/content/blog/isaac-asimov.md

 was one female character in I, Robot- Susan Calvin.
 She is the world's best robot-psychologist.
 Extremely intelligent.
 But there was one quality about her that Asimov kept beating us in the head with every time she came up in a scene- her lack of physical beauty.
-I calling it out because no other character (read: male) had any physical shortcomings because they were not mentioned.
+I am calling it out because no other character (read: male) had any physical shortcomings because they were not mentioned.
 Maybe there was one guy who was bald and one has red hair.
 But that was it.
 No judgment.
 Ah I forget, there was a fleeting mention of another woman who was very pretty and